Jaisonaro1601/Youtube-Data-Harvesting-and-Warehousing/README.md

 # Features

 Data Harvesting: Leverages the YouTube Data API to collect detailed information about videos, comments, user statistics, and more, focusing on specific channels or topics.

 Data Processing and Normalization: Utilizes Python for data cleaning, processing, and normalization, preparing the data for analysis and storage.

 Flexible Data Storage with MongoDB: Stores unstructured or semi-structured data, like comments and video metadata, in MongoDB, allowing for flexible schema and easy scalability.

 Structured Data Warehousing with PostgreSQL: Utilizes PostgreSQL for storing structured data, such as video statistics, for complex queries and analysis.

-Interactive Web Interface: Features a Streamlit-based web application, making it easy for users to query data, view analytics, and generate reports dynamically.
+Interactive Web Interface: Features a Streamlit-based web application, making it easy for users to query data, view analytics, and generate reports dynamically
-Automated Data Updates: Includes scheduling capabilities for automated data harvesting and updating, ensuring the dataset remains current.

 Analytics and Reporting: Provides basic analytics and customizable reports on the harvested data, leveraging both MongoDB and PostgreSQL for comprehensive insights.